Perfect Stovetop Steak: A Beginner's Guide to Juicy, Tender Results

 The thickness of your steak is important.
 For a pan-fried steak, you want something that’s about 1 inch thick.
 This will give you a nice sear and allow the inside to cook evenly without drying out.
 If you're using a thinner steak, it might be better to use a different cooking method like grilling or broiling.

-Steak Quality: A Word of Advice
+steak quality: A Word of Advice

 It’s really worth splurging on a good quality steak.
 You’ll taste the difference.
 Look for meat that’s well marbled (the fat that runs through the meat), and avoid any steaks that have a dull colour or smell off.